-- 1. The Selectboard should update the Basic Emergency Operations Plan on a yearly basis. - 2.
-The Selectboard should adopt a Hazard Mitigation Plan with assistance from the Two Rivers-Ottauquechee Regional Commission. - 3.
+- 3. The Selectboard should adopt a Hazard Mitigation Plan with assistance from the Two Rivers-Ottauquechee Regional Commission. - 4.
 Ensure adequate water supplies for fire-fighting and protection throughout Chelsea.
-Construction of new ponds should be coordinated with the fire district to equip dry hydrants where appropriate. - 4.
-Carefully evaluate road and driveway access to proposed developments for fire trucks and other emergency vehicles. - 5.
-The fire district should create a Capital Budget and Program to guide future investments in infrastructure.. - 6.
-Although the Town has several dry hydrants, more should be pursued as appropriate.
+Construction of new ponds should be coordinated with the fire district to equip dry hydrants where appropriate. - 5.
+Carefully evaluate road and driveway access to proposed developments for fire trucks and other emergency vehicles. - 6.
+The fire district should create a Capital Budget and Program to guide future investments in infrastructure.. - 7.
+Although the Town has several dry hydrants, more should be pursued as appropriate. - 8.
+The Selectboard should explore options to expand medical coverage and services in town, including optometry and dentistry.

-IX.
-Natural, Scenic and Cultural Resources
+VIII.
+Natural, Scenic, and Cultural Resources